 The absorbent nature of linen makes it a magnet for dust and dust mites.
 Regular dry cleaning will ensure your linens stay clean and undamaged for years.
 In addition, the professional dry cleaners at Flair are trained to identify and properly treat spots and stains on linens.

 If your linens are part of your cherished wardrobe or family heirlooms, don’t let them down with improper care.
-Bring the to any of our five locations where our experts will give you the best advice on whether to wash them at home or leave the cleaning to us.
+Bring them to any of our five locations where our experts will give you the best advice on whether to wash them at home or leave the cleaning to us.